markbrennand/force-framework/source/injection/README.md

     Injection.add(AccountClasses.AccountManager.class, AccountClasses.SyncAccountManager.class);
 }
 ```
-Run _AbstractEntityWiring.reset()_ in Anonymous APEX to clear any current Bindings for _AccountManager_.
+Run _AbstractEntityWiring.reset()_ in Anonymous Apex to clear any current Bindings for _AccountManager_.

-Run _AbstractEntityWiring.example('Joe Blogs)_ in Anonymous APEX.
+Run _AbstractEntityWiring.example('Joe Blogs)_ in Anonymous Apex.
 You will see the following debug output.
 The
 _Account_ has been created in the scope of the current request and can be SELECTed using SOQL.
 ```
 USER_DEBUG|[23]|DEBUG|Account:{Name=Joe Bloggs, Id=****************}